 None of these three situations, age, first pregnancy or even uncomplicated VBAC, have any evidence basis to show these births will be any less safe in an out-of-hospital setting than any other healthy pregnancy.
 At this time, these recommendations are based on the general fear of birth and lack of research, so it is no surprise that expectant parents who fall into these categories are unsure of what choices to be making.
 If you live in an area with access to licensed or certified midwives, don't rule out alternate birth setting options, explore all the options available to you and meet with different birth professional in your area to learn what your options are.

-If you want to learn more about your childbirth options and preparation, check out our website to learn about our membership program for expectant parents NaturalBirthCompass.com.
+If you want to learn more about your childbirth options and preparation, check out our website to learn about our one of a kind online childbirth program for expectant parents NaturalBirthCompass.com/course.

 CONNECT WITH US